zenna/Omega.jl/docs/src/soft.md

     <ₛ
     ```

-    Soft predicates are supported (and required) by inference algorithms: SSMH, HMC, HMCFAST, MI.
+    Soft predicates are supported (and required) by inference algorithms: SSMH, HMCFAST, NUTS, Replica.

     If the values `x` and `y` are not standard numeric types you will need to define a notion of distance (even if they are, you may want to wrap them and define a distance for this type).
 Override `Omega.d` for the relevant types